SynFutures/docs/docs/faq.md

 ### 28. How is the mark price determined?

-At NORMAL Stage of a trade, mark price is defined as below
+At TRADING Stage of a trade, mark price is defined as below

 $\text{\small{Basis}}_T = \text{\small{FairPrice}}_T-\text{\small{IndexPrice}}_T$